Guy-92/QuickNote/README.md

 	- Todo
 		- Saves the note to a todo folder, and prepend it with a checkbox if the option is selected.
 Must be written at the beginning of a note.
 	- Save note
-		- Save the note.
+		- Saves the note.
 Must be written at the end of a note.
 	- Save and exit note
-		- Save the note and close the input dialog.
+		- Saves the note and closes the input dialog.
 Must be written at the end of a note.
 	- Clear note
 		- Clears all the text in the input dialog.
 Must be written at the end of the note.
 	- Escape